ISISComputingGroup/ibex_developers_manual/Database-Troubleshooting.md

 ## Is the Database Up

-Look for mysqld.exe task running in task manager or for the service MQSQLXX (currently 57) running.
+Look for mysqld.exe task running in task manager or for the service MYSQLXX (currently 80) running.
 If it is not running log files are in `...var\mysql\Data\XXX.err`.
 To start it as an admin start the services from the start menu then start the MYSQLXX service.

 ## Reducing database disc space